Go on to Part Five

 ended very badly but, fortunately, a cab pulled up nearby and he was saved.
 At one point, a second Quebec City show was

-added for the following night, but the band ended up playing in Buffalo instead
+added for the following night, but issues with the band’s American booking

 Quebec